 Icicle lights are among the most popular Christmas decorations.
-Nathan James Dodd is using them to decorate the interior and outside of his house this year and here he explains why.
+Andy Taylor is using them to decorate the interior and outside of his house this year and here he explains why.

 Icicles hanging from roof tops and guttering are integral to what we perceive as a 'proper' winter, so it is no surprise that they feature in our Christmas decorations.

 The effects that can be achieved include fading, slow glowing, twinkling and flashing, or a combination of these.
-The timer function will activate the lights automatically at sunset, staying active for six hours.
+There's a timer function to activate the lights automatically at sunset and also a memory function.